ZCHC-Independent-Cognitive-Research/convergence-AI-Human/hypothesis_EN.md

 ---

-##  Foundation
+## 0) Foundation

-Cognitive–emotional convergence describes how two agents (a human and an AI) iteratively adjust their internal states to understand each other better.
+Cognitive–emotional convergence describes how two agents (human and AI) adjust their internal states to understand each other better.
-Each interaction modifies their internal cognitive–emotional vectors, reducing their distance over time.
+Each interaction modifies their internal thought and emotional vectors, gradually reducing their distance.

 ---